ItsRadiiX/Discord-Webhooks/README.md

 Currently, we only support depending on our project using Maven.
 If you wish to use Gradle, you can download the latest JAR and import it directly in your project.

+To use our dependency, you need to have access to [Github Packages](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages#authenticating-to-github-packages).

 ### Installation

 Add the following to your pom.xml: